What is a 4 season tent and is it worth getting one for your outdoor adventures?

 The walls on 4 season tents are mesh-free (most of the time) and created with strong, thick material to provide the best wind/snow protection while keeping you as warm as possible.

-The best thing about 4 season tents is that they can protect you from really heavy winds, ice, snow, and even hail – whereas 3 season tents can not.
+The best thing about these tents is that they can protect you from really heavy winds, ice, snow, and even hail – whereas 3 season tents can not.

 A 4 season tent is best used for winter – ONLY, and if you use it for any other season, you’re just making it difficult on yourself.